 Ronald Charles Cote "Butchski" passed away on July 31, 2018 at the Kamsack Hospital.

-A Traditional Wake will be held from the Cote First Nation Band Hall on Thursday Aug 2, 2018 at 2:00pm.
+A Traditional Wake was held from the Cote First Nation Band Hall on Thursday Aug 2, 2018.

-A Funeral Service will be held from the Cote First Nation Band Hall on Friday Aug 3, 2018 at 11:00am.
+A Funeral Service was held from the Cote First Nation Band Hall on Friday Aug 3, 2018.

-Interment will follow from the Cote First Nation Cemetery
+Interment followed from the Cote First Nation Cemetery

 Ronald is survived by his wife of 49 years Doreen, his sons; Royce (Nicole) and Allan (Jackie), Daughter Sandy, Godson; Lionel Cote, God daughters; Twyla Cote and Santana Cote, adopted sons; Ashley Morris, Bubba Bellegarde and George "Crow" Cote, Charlie Keshane, Raymond Bellegarde (Rayzor), and many more too numerous to mention.
 His siblings; sisters; Emily and Martha, Brothers; Frank, Lambert (Corinne) Cote, Les (Sarah), Shannacappo, and Jim Cote.
 Granddaughters; Sarah-Jane (Fred), Kathleen, Alana, Jasmine, and Kendra, Grandsons; Brett, Shane, Darian, and Jayse; Great-grandchildren; Sieanna (Papi), Ella, Sophia, Kendrick (Ticket), Landon (Landaloo), and Little Fred (Muckadoo); and special nieces; Laurissa, Twyla, Phoebe.
 He is pre-deceased by his parents; Charles and Edith Cote (nee Bird), siblings; Linda Cote, Margaret Cote, Floydine Cote, Delbert and Bonnie, and adopted sister; Isabelle Pratt, brothers; Keith and Blair; grandson Laurie Wade (Mr. Wade), and Nephews; Alfred and Terry.